 - Java is not found.
-Probably the shell scripts try to look for Java in the wrong places. - Under Windows, the installation or the start of Renew terminates with a message regarding missing space for environment variable. - Enlarge the environment space for the command window. - Java cannot find the class de.renew.plugin.Loader.
-This should not happen if you use -jar renew2.5/loader.jar at the Java command line.
-If you want to use the environment variable CLASSPATH instead, check if it includes loader.jar. - Renew starts, but the window titles are incorrect under the X Windows System.
+Probably the shell scripts try to look for Java in the wrong places.
+Enlarge the environment space for the command window. - Java cannot find the class de.renew.plugin.Loader.
+This should not happen if you use -jar renew2.6/loader.jar at the Java command line.
+If you want to use the environment variable CLASSPATH instead, check if it includes loader.jar. - Renew starts, but the window titles are incorrect under the X Windows System. - I cannot open the sample files.
+Sometimes you need to add the root directory / (or \, depending on your operating system) to your class path. - Under MacOS, using cmd-Q (apple-Q) to quit the application will not give you the opportunity to save changes, even if the document has recently been modified.
+The optional AppleUI plug-in (see Section 2.5.1) solves that problem.